 - 1 tablespoon balsamic glaze

 - Assemble caprese salad by alternating tomato and mozzarella slices on a medium platter.
 Top the slices with strips of basil and drizzle with olive oil.
-Sprinkle salt and pepper evenly over the salad and drizzle with balsamic glaze.
+Drizzle with balsamic glaze.

 - Serve immediately.